AdobeDocs/certification.en/help/certifications/rtcdp/rtcdp-e-technical.md

 * Apply concepts required to configure one or more Destinations when sending/exporting audiences based on business use cases
 * Demonstrate an understanding of exporting segments through Destination

-Take a readiness questionnaire to find out if you meet the minimum qualifications.

 >[!ENDTABS]

+## Readiness Self-Assessment

+Complete the [online readiness questionnaire](https://scorpion.caveon.com/launchpad/ad-q-e601-readiness-questionnaire-for-adobe-real-time-cdp-technical-practitioner-exam/ad-q-e601-readiness-questionnaire-for-adobe-real-time-cdp-technical-practitioner-exam){target="_blank"} to see if your current experience matches the recommended minimum candidate qualification.

 ## Get Prepped